 Rules Bit (GURPS): Shields and size

 Intro: “Is that a Frisbee?”
 “Sir!
-We demand that you halt this tea party right now, and give us back our shields!”
-“Er, begging your pardon, brave Knights of the Shire, but we haven’t seen any shields . . .”
-“Those . . . things you’re using asΒ tea saucers!
+We demand that you halt this tea party right now, and give us back our shields!”“Er, begging your pardon, brave Knights of the Shire, but we haven’t seen any shields⦔“Thoseβ¦ things you’re using asΒ tea saucers!
 Give them back!”
-Hmm, just how big is a Halfling’s shield?
-And what happens if the little chap picks up a human’s shield?
 GURPS Dungeon Fantasy 3 p.
 8 offers some nice rules for Pixie weapons and other “tiny tools” β not generic, physics-friendly stuff, but quick’n’dirty guidelines for easy play.
-While shields got left out of that discussion, handling them…
+While shields got left out of that discussion, handling them in the same quick’n’dirty fashion is pretty easy.
+The rule Wielder SM and shield DB How much protection does a shield of a given SM offer its wielder?…

 -